Student CV template: Using a template/guide is a great way to create your CV if you’re unsure what to include.

-Writing a CV for a first job or an apprenticeship is slightly different from writing one for a more senior-level role as you will have to rely on elements of the CV that are less important further on in your career.
+Writing a CV for a first job or an apprenticeship is slightly different from writing one for a more senior-level role.
 This is especially true when you’re young as you aren’t likely to have a great deal of experience when you are 16-18 and have just finished school or sixth form.

 You can, however, still showcase the skills and experience you do have by: